-Having made his senior club debut at Mamelodi Sundowns in his home country under Mosimane, Tau won double South African league titles as well as the silverware in the AfriHis time in Brighton was hardly deemed a success as he only made three league appearances for the Seagulls, but still enjoyed prolific loan spells with Union SG, Club Brugge, RSC Anderlecht, bagging 21 goals and 22 assists in 79 games with the Belgian clubs.
+Having made his senior club debut at Mamelodi Sundowns in his home country under Mosimane, Tau won double South African league titles as well as the silverware in the African elite clubs' competition in 2016 before leaving the continent for the English top flight.

+His time in Brighton was hardly deemed a success as he only made three league appearances for the Seagulls, but still enjoyed prolific loan spells with Union SG, Club Brugge, RSC Anderlecht, bagging 21 goals and 22 assists in 79 games with the Belgian clubs.

-On his return to African football, Tae rejoined Mosimane in Al Ahly, contributing with 30 goals and 14 assists in 126 outings for the Egyptian Red Devils - including three Champions League strikes this season.
+On his return to African football, Tae rejoined Mosimane in Al Ahly, contributing with 30 goals and 14 assists in 126 outings for the Egyptian Red Devils - including three Champions League strikes this sea-

-Tehran-based website Varzesh3, citing a report in korabia.net, wrote on Friday that Mosimane has made contact with his former club Al Ahly in recent days to find out about Tau's situation ahead of an official 2015, Tau has 15 goals under his belt in the Bafana Bafana colors, finishing third in the Africa Cup of Nations last January, thanks to a shootout victory over DR Congo in Abidjan, Ivory Coast.
+Tehran-based website Varzesh3, citing a report in korabia.net, wrote on Friday that Mosimane has made contact with his former club Al Ahly in recent days to find out about Tau's situation ahead of an official approach by the Tehran Blues.